FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/ontology-new-term-request-recipe.md

 conditions, clinical findings, procedures, body structures, substances, pharmaceuticals, devices, specimen

 **Information about requesting changes or additions:**
 SNOMED CT has a [Content Request Service (CRS)](https://confluence.ihtsdotools.org/display/SCTCR/CRS+User+Guide).
-Requests can be submitted by members of SNOMED International, Nationale Release Centers or other authorized users, and must align with the [Editorial guide](https://confluence.ihtsdotools.org/display/DOCEG).
+Requests can be submitted by members of SNOMED International, National Release Centers or other authorized users, and must align with the [Editorial guide](https://confluence.ihtsdotools.org/display/DOCEG).
+When a person or organization wants to submit a request but is not a member of SNOMED International, the National Release Center of the country of residence should be contacted.
+To request access to the Content Request Service, an email can be send to info@snomed.org.

 When submitting a request, it is important to follow the aspects mentioned in **Step 3** of the **Step-by-Step process**.
 In addition to these aspects, the following is important to provide as well:
 * Reference(s) from a scientific or professional journal, or professional society
 * Fully expanded abbreviations